Questions & Answers: Riding METRO

 - You require assistance to board, navigate, ride or disembark from one or more of METRO’s other accessible services.

-- You can use one of METRO’s other accessible services but there are physical obstacles on your path which prevent you from doing so.
+- You can use one of the other METRO accessible services but there are physical obstacles on your path which prevent you from doing so.

 Eligibility decisions are based upon information provided by healthcare professionals and your functional abilities to navigate the fixed-route bus and rail system in accordance with the ADA.

 Eligible riders’ certification will be classified as permanent, standard, or temporary.

 Riders classified as standard or temporary will be notified by letter to reapply for services 60 days prior to the end of their eligibility period.